Conversion Practices and Where to Get Support

 What are conversion practices?

 Conversion practices refer to any treatment, practice or effort that aims to change, suppress and/or eliminate a person’s sexual orientation, gender identity and/or gender expression.
+See LGBT Youth Scotland’s A-Z of key terms and labels split into gender and sexuality.

 A person cannot consent to conversion practices being carried out against them.